Peacealt/LIS-4381/README.md

 * Screenshot of running Android Studio
 * Bitbucket tutorials

-> This is a blockquote.
+> This is my blockquote.
 >
-> This is the second paragraph in the blockquote.
+> This is the second paragraph in the blockquote as an example.
 >
 > #### Git commands w/short descriptions: